wilseypa/warped2-models/models/pandemic/visualize/README.md

 Investigate mongodb for a database
 The tooltip for county data makes scrollbars visible when the mouse is near edges of the screen
 Change the slider to an up/down arrow to increment/decrement days?
+Create local mongodb database
+Create script to set up mongodb database on a local machine
+Create script to fix and import JHU data into mongodb database
+Change the data to be looking at periods of time ie looking at the month of march

 ## **Resources**
 https://www.youtube.com/watch?v=aNbgrqRuoiE  --Help for US state map